aregsar/aregsarblog/blog/2019/installing-php-on-ubuntu/index.md

 ## Conclusion

 In this post I detailed the steps to take to install PHP on Ubuntu Linux.
-I also described the installation of PHP extensions and the PHP_FPM FastCGI process manager for PHP.
+I also described the installation of PHP extensions and the PHP-FPM FastCGI process manager for PHP.

 The following resources were used as a reference: